XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 Just like for all companies today security is top of mind for Xenit.
 As part of improving Xenit Kubernetes Service (XKS), we have the last few months working on implementing [Aqua Securitys](https://www.aquasec.com/) [Starboard](https://github.com/aquasecurity/starboard) to our clusters.

 Thanks to this we will be able to quickly generate dashboards with the amount of critical CVEs in our clusters.
-This will make it much easier for us to find if our platform container images or our customers for example is having issues with the latest [log4j CVEs](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).
+This will make it much easier for us to find if our platform container images or our customers.
+For example being able to see if we have issues with the latest [log4j CVEs](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).

 We use Starboard to continuously scan all container images for running on on XKS, both from a platform point of view but also our customers images.
 In the background Starboard uses [Trivy](https://github.com/aquasecurity/trivy/) to scan the container images.
-Trivy is the same tool that we use to scan our container images at build time so our XKS customers will have experience reading the Trivy output.
+Trivy is the same tool that we use to scan our container images at build time so our XKS customers will have the same experience reading the Trivy output.

 <!-- truncate -->

-When starting to use Starboard we noticed a few features that where missing, that we really wanted.
-And since Starboard is open-source we thought: why not help to implement these features?
+When starting to use Starboard we noticed a few features that where missing and we really wanted.
+Since Starboard is open-source we thought: why not help to implement these features?

 The first issue we found was that the Starboard operator doesn't generate any metrics of how many CVEs that we have per container image.
 Since we want a simple way of visualizing this kind of data in the reports that we generate to our customers every month we started to look for a solution.